noisesmith/mac-chrome-session/README.md

 # mac-chrome-session

-a simple shell script to allow launching chrome with a specific user profile
+A simple shell script to allow launching chrome with a specific user profile.

-This is mac only for now, and makes a few assumptions about your chrome install.
+This is mac only for now.

-Note that chrome will reuse the current session if any is running, unless you specify a session to use,
+Note that chrome will reuse the current session if any is running, unless you specify a session to use.